Last Updated on January 18, 2023 by Forest Master

 The start button not clicking down

-If you click the start button on the chipper and you don’t feel or hear the button click, then this typically means that the chipper isn’t receiving power.
+If you click the start button on the garden chipper and you don’t feel or hear the button click, then this typically means that the chipper isn’t receiving power.

 Check the fuses on the device and the main power supply, including any extension cables.